Typical distances in a geometric model for complex networks: Proof of Theorem : lower bound

 Conditional on $\mathcal{T}_{u,v}$, the probability of this event is $O(L/\log^2R)=o(1)$.
 Now, if there is a path of length at most $L$ that joins $u$ to $v$ that contains an intermediate vertex of type at least $R/2-2\log\log R$, then there must be a path of length at most $L/2$ either from $u$ or from $v$ to this vertex.
-Denote by $d_G (u,core)$ the graph distance of the vertex $u$ to a vertex of type at least $R/2-2\log\log R$.
+Denote by $d_G (u,\xcore)$ the graph distance of the vertex $u$ to the extended core, that is to the set of vertices of type at least $R/2 - \log \log R$.
 The following lemma proves that almost all vertices are, in some sense, far away from vertices this type, immediately proving the lower bound.

 \begin{lemma} Assume that $t_u\leq \log\log R$.
 For $\zeta >0$, we have